peerkar/liferay-devcon/2023/README.md

 ### 6. Configure IPStack service

 1. Go to *Control Panel -> System Settings -> Search Experiences -> IPStack*
-1. Paste the API key, but don't enable the service yet
+1. Paste the API key and enable the service
 1. Save the configuration
 1. Done